Developer(s) – Nintnedo EAD

-As polished and as conceptually wonderful as it’s predecessor, Majora’s Mask remains to this day one of the best looking video games of all time; certainly one of the best looking on the Nintendo 64.
+As polished and as conceptually wonderful as it’s predecessor, Majora’s Mask remains to this day one of the best-looking video games of all time; certainly one of the best looking on the Nintendo 64.
 Although there are recycled elements taken from Ocarina of Time, it had even been theorized by many that this could be part of the story itself.
 But though most of the supporting NPCs aren’t new, the setting and the overall visual style certainly is.
-They’re exciting, immersing, and at time wonderfully disturbing too.
+They’re exciting, immersing, and at times wonderfully disturbing too.
 Not only do they work to effectively differentiate it from Ocarina of Time, but they work to effectively differentiate it from any other game in the series, as well as other games in general.

 Gameplay – 7/10